GabrieleRomeo/ES6-Professional-starter-kit/README.md

 ### Documentation

-JSDoc allows to use a markdown file as the home of your API.
-By default, the system uses the `home_manifest.md` file under the `__jsDoc__` dir as to generate the example.
+JSDoc allows us to use a markdown file as the home of the API.
+By default, the system uses the `home_manifest.md` file under the `__jsDoc__` directory as template.